chronicleworks/chronicle-examples/domains/scienceproject/guide.md

 # Science Project Guide

-## Modelling a University Science Project
+## Modeling a University Science Project

-Academic dishonesty is unfortunately rife in Universities.
-Here we show a chronicle domain that can be used to track the activities of a student and the subsequent marking by the university professor
+Academic dishonesty is unfortunately rife in universities.
+Here we show a Chronicle domain that can be used to track the activities of a student and the subsequent marking by the university professor

-### Modellng Labwork
+### Modeling Labwork

-#### Modelling the Student Agent
+#### Modeling the Student Agent

 The `Student` agent has two attributes, its `StudentID` and its `Grade`.
 In our Chronicle domain specification this is captured as follows -